HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 `astroquery` provides a high level access with convenience functions for general usage. `pyvo` uses Virtual Observatory protocols to offer more powerful low level access that support [complex queries](https://nasa-navo.github.io/navo-workshop/content/reference_notebooks/catalog_queries.html).

-In our case, we are looking for data for a specifc object in the sky.
+In our case, we are looking for data for a specific object in the sky.
 The steps are:
 1. Find the name of the NuSTAR master catalog if not already know.
 2. Query the catalog for observations of the source of interest.
 3. Locate the corresponding data.